I do love water, I love to surf, swim, and even drink water. Do you know why?

 Because ⅔ of my body is water.
 According to research, water is weird.
-Although it is fundamental to our lives and fortunately 70% of the planet is covered with water, but unfortunately, just 1% is clean that we might be able to drink and that is too little!
+Although it is fundamental to our lives and fortunately 70% of the planet is covered with water, unfortunately, just 1% is clean that we might be able to drink and that is too little!

 Let’s compare water with silicon which is abundant on the planet.
 28% of the Earth’s crust is composed of silicon as it has a number of unique properties.
-Today, we know how to utilize its properties which allows us to have cell phones, computers, flat screens and all these instruments that govern our lives today.
+Today, we know how to utilize its properties which allows us to have cell phones, computers, flat screens, and all these instruments that govern our lives today.

-Anomalies of water
+Anomalies of Water

 Do you know silicon has just a half dozen anomalies?
 Whereas, water has 70.